purnanandelango/trajopt-util/README.md

-# Utilities for Trajectory Optimization Methods
+# Utilities for Numerical Trajectory Optimization